timsinaanup/Package_NepseData/readme.txt

-What is this Package For?
+What is this Package For??

    This Package provides live data of Nepal Share Index.
    Including last Transaction Price, It provides Close Price, Open, High, Low and Volume .